-- · allows simulation of up to four electronic disk drives - allows an electronic disk drive to be inserted between existing physical disk drives

-- allows you to define the size of program memory space and electronic disk memory spaces - allows you to restrict SuperDrive operation to specific areas of memory - supports single- and double-sided electronic drives, eight or nine sectors per track, up to 360K in size (under DOS 2.0) - is compatible with IBM PC-DOS and the IBM hard disk system
+- Allows simulation of up to four electronic disk drives - Allows an electronic disk drive to be inserted between existing physical disk drives - Allows you to define the size of program memory space and electronic disk memory spaces - Allows you to restrict SuperDrive operation to specific areas of memory - Supports single- and double-sided electronic drives, eight or nine sectors per track, up to 360K in size - Is compatible with IBM PC-DOS and the IBM hard disk system

-2.2 SuperDrive PC System Preparation Guide
+2.2 Preparing Your PC

-NOTE: If you have only one drive, you must copy the SuperPak software to your DOS diskette before you reset the system board switches (see Section 1.2).
+If you have only one drive, you must copy the SuperPak software to your DOS diskette before you reset the system board switches (Subsection 1.2 tells you how to copy your SuperPak diskette).

-This section describes the steps necessary to prepare your PC for SuperDrive operation.
+This section tells you how to prepare your PC for SuperDrive operation.
 (Appendix B presents an alternative procedure.)
 Normally, you will have to do this only once.
 After you have set up the PC as described below, no further hardware preparation is necessary.

-PC System Board Switch #1 - System board switch #1 positions 1, 7, and 8 are used in all versions of the PC, including the XT, to tell the computer how many floppy diskette drives are present.
+PC System Board Switch #1-System board switch #1 positions 1, 7, and 8 are used in all versions of the PC, including the XT, to tell the computer how many floppy diskette drives are present.
 Since a SuperDrive is treated just like any other floppy drive, these switches must be set to reflect the total number of drives, including SuperDrives.

-Example: Refer to the chart below.
+EXAMPLE: Refer to the chart below.
 If there is currently one floppy drive in your PC, system board switch #1 positions 7 and 8 will probably be ON (position 1 on the switch is always OFF).
 If you intend to use two SuperDrive disk drives in addition to your floppy drive, you must tell the computer you have three drives, which would be position 7 ON and position 8 OFF.
 (In the following table, "S-Drive" means SuperDrive.)